-Congratulations to all of our 18NTC speakers!
-The following guide is intended to provide information for each step of the process as we move from selection to your presentation.
-We will be completing the information in this guide shortly.
+Congratulations to all the 21NTC speakers!
+This guide is intended to provide information for each step of the process as we move from selection to your presentation.

 Add To Calendar

-All details needed to join calls will be shared in reminder emails but can also be found by clicking into the details of that calendar event.
+All details needed to join calls will be shared in reminder emails.

 Previously Registered/Fee Correction